 At Gtech, we like to keep things simple - we make great products that our customers love, and we pride ourselves on being an honest and trustworthy brand.
 That's why we thought we'd run through what's behind all of the specifications we use on our vacuums.

-These features are found on both corded and cordless vacuums, so you should be able to figure out what's going on, regardless of what model you have...
+These features are found on both corded and cordless vacuums, so you should be able to figure out what's going on, regardless of what vacuum you have..

 Voltage - measured in volts (V)

 Voltage is essentially the way we measure electricity that's being supplied from an electric source.
 The electricity itself is a means of energy transfer, such as kinetic (think wind turbines) or solar energy.

 Plug sockets in the UK are powered by our mains grid, and electricity comes out at 240V, with 10V lost through the process, giving us 230V.
 It's supplied to us as 'AC', which stands for 'alternating current' - because the direction of flow is constantly switching - and it's infinite in supply as it comes from the mains.
 You'll see it written as a 'V' on rating labels and in product descriptions.

 A battery is a portable storage unit of voltage that contains a finite supply.
 Batteries can be charged, which replenishes them and means you can reuse them as needed.
 In comparison to our mains power supply, batteries use 'DC' voltage - 'direct current' - which means that the flow only goes in one direction around a circuit.